POLITICS, AGAIN AND AGAIN, AND AGAIN....

 Finally, Waxman writes: "The FBI interview reports that you have shared with the Committee raise the possibility that Vice President Cheney may be implicated in the release of Ms. Wilson's identity.
 Mr. McClellan's recent disclosures indicate that both President Bush and Vice President Cheney played a role in directing the White House response.
 The Committee cannot complete its inquiry into these matters without receiving the reports of their FBI interviews."

 Most Americans have long since discarded any illusions about the integrity of this administration, especially in matters surrounding the war in Iraq.
 That includes the Plame scandal, where early promises of candor, transparency and accountability, many of them uttered by McClellan, have certainly never been fulfilled (to say the least).
+"Only those who know the underlying truth can bring this to an end," he told the Judiciary Committee members Friday.
+"Sadly, they remain silent."

 They will remain silent as long as they can get away with it, of course.
 The members of the congressional committee who are seeking the truth deserve credit for their efforts, frustrated as they are by an attorney general who promised to uphold truth and law and has so far done little to establish his sincerity.